ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 (i.e. execution order is **not** controlled by where models are placed in the configuration).
 As some models require outputs of the other models in order to run, there are hard constraints the order they can be run in.
-The simulation automatically choose a valid model execution order during the configuration process.
+The simulation automatically chooses a valid model execution order during the configuration process.
 ```

 ## Changing model constants